linsomniac/uplaybook/README.md

 <p align="center"><img src="docs/assets/logo.png" width="25%" height="25%" /><br />uPlaybook</p>

-Unleash the Power of Automation with uPlaybook
+# Unleash the Power of Automation with uPlaybook

-In a world where time is precious, uPlaybook emerges as your go-to solution for project templating and automation.  uPlaybook allows you to streamline your workflows, automate repetitive tasks, and configure projects with unparalleled ease.

-The desired state of the system is specified via a "playbook" (an idea taken from Ansible).
-Running a playbook sets up, updates, or repairs projects or systems.
+uPlaybook (pronounced "Micro Playbook") fits in between templaters like Cookiecutter and full "fleet level" Configuration Management/Infrastructure as Code ecosystem like Ansible.
+If Ansible was a shell script: you'd have uPlaybook.

+uPlaybook only targets running on a single system, so the complexities of managing your "fleet inventory" are gone.
+On top of that is

+uPlaybook consists of "playbooks" of declarative "tasks" with the full power of Python, providing for a richer scripting experience than YAML (as done in Ansible).
+The declarative nature allows you to specify the desired state of a system or service, and the playbook will make the required changes.
+Modify the playbook and re-run it to gain new state, and keep the playbook in git to version and reuse it.

+# Benefits

+- Targets running on the local system: Does away with the complexities of managing a "fleet infrastructure".
+- Playbook discoverability: Run "up" and a list of available playbooks is displayed.
+  System, user, and project level playbooks are found via a search path.
+- Argument handling: Easy CLI argument handling, playbooks can create project scaffolding, deploy and configure Apache modules, etc...
+- Shell scripts, but declarative rather than command-based.
+Built in arg parsing, templating, and "handlers" called when changes are made (as in Ansible).

+# Use-cases

+- Streamline your workflows
+- Automate repetitive tasks
+- Configure projects
+- Install and deploy software or services
+- Manage workstation or server installation and configuration
+- Project templating.
+- IT Automation.

 Command-line argument processing enables playbook specialization at run-time.
 In "examples/new-uplaybook" is a sample which creates a skeleton playbook by running the command: `up new-uplaybook my-example-playbook`.